OCA/delivery-carrier/delivery_carrier_pricelist/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Compute shipping methods fees based on Product Pricelists.
+Compute the delivery method price based on its related delivery product price according to the sales order pricelist.

 It allows to have different pricing per customer, prices depending on dates, ...
-The pricelist based cost is computed from the shipping method's product and the sales order's pricelist.
+The pricelist based cost is computed from the delivery method's product and the sales order's pricelist.

 It supports the following use cases: